 - Self-Care, Resilience and Renewal by recognizing the nested locations of well-being (from the pint of the self and beyond) and engaging in reflective and active participation in your own wellness processes.

-The Bachelor of Arts in Health Arts & Sciences is an upper-division undergraduate degree open to students who have previously completed 60 semester credits.
+The Bachelor of Arts in Health Arts & Sciences is an undergraduate degree open to any interested students.

 Please contact the admissions office to learn more about the admissions process.